Slips on Different Surfaces

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-You can have a perfectly flat surface which is fit for purpose most of the time, but when wet becomes dangerous.
-Slipping over can then lead to serious accidents, especially if there are other dangers like machines or hot surfaces nearby.
-Kitchens or factory floors are typical examples, where these can be contaminated with water, detergents, oils or any substance that can make them very slippery.
+Even a perfectly flat surface, which is fit for purpose most of the time, can become dangerous when wet.
+Slipping can lead to serious accidents, especially if there are other hazards like machines or hot surfaces nearby.
+Kitchens and factory floors are typical examples, where these surfaces can be contaminated with water, detergents, oils, or any substance that can make them very slippery.

-Finally, although it is important to keep the surface dry, clean and for it to be made of the correct substance, it is also important for people to be wearing appropriate footwear for the job they are doing.
-Wearing the wrong soled shoes, even on a dry, clean floor can be just as dangerous as a wet floor.
-Avoid wherever possible open toed shoes, sandals, flip flops, high heels and smooth soles.
-In many industries such as construction, steel toed footwear is required with a safety sole.
+While it is important to keep the surface dry and clean, it is also crucial for people to wear appropriate footwear for the job they are doing.
+Wearing the wrong soled shoes, even on a dry, clean floor, can be just as dangerous as a wet floor.
+Avoid open-toed shoes, sandals, flip flops, high heels, and smooth soles.
+In many industries, such as construction, steel-toed footwear with a safety sole is required.